huggingface/blog/safetensors-official.md

 and exploit them with the maximum efficiency.

-Another benefit is that because it loads so fast, and is framework agnostic we can use the format to load models from the same file in PyTorch or Tensorflow.
+Another benefit is that because it loads so fast, and is framework agnostic we can use the format to load models from the same file in PyTorch or TensorFlow.

 # The security audit

 Since `safetensors` main asset is providing safety guarantees, we wanted to make sure it delivered.
-That's why HuggingFace, EleutherAI, and StabilityAI teamed up to get an external security audit to confirm it.
+That's why Hugging Face, EleutherAI, and StabilityAI teamed up to get an external security audit to confirm it.

 Important findings: